MicrosoftDocs/memdocs/memdocs/intune/protect/mcafee-mobile-threat-defense-connector.md

 # Use Trellix Mobile Security with Intune

-You can control mobile device access to corporate resources using Conditional Access based on risk assessment conducted by Trellix Mobile Security Mobile, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
+You can control mobile device access to corporate resources using Conditional Access based on a risk assessment that's conducted by Trellix Mobile Security.
+Trellix Mobile Security is a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
 Risk is assessed based on telemetry collected from devices running the Trellix Mobile Security app.

-You can configure Conditional Access policies based on Trellix Mobile Security risk assessment enabled through Intune device compliance policies for enrolled devices, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.
+You can configure Conditional Access policies that are based on Trellix Mobile Security risk assessment.
+These policies are enabled through Intune device compliance policies for enrolled devices, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.
 For unenrolled devices, you can use app protection policies to enforce a block or selective wipe based on detected threats.

 ## Supported platforms